Feel the charm of the Venetian ruins and taste the traditional cuisine in stunning Chania

 If you’re wondering where to book your flight to Chania from, look no further than Birmingham Airport.
 With great shops, bars and restaurants, spending time at the airport will be an enjoyable way to start your holiday.

 If you want to eat before you board, we have a fantastic selection of cafés, bars and restaurants for you to choose from.
-Frankie & Benny’s and Giraffe both do great kids’ menus for those travelling with children.
-Wetherspoon and All Bar One have a varied menu including some great drink deals.
-If you’d like a coffee and a croissant, pick from Costa, Caffé Nero, Caffé Ritazza and Pret a Manger.
+Giraffe do great kids’ menus for those travelling with children.
+Wetherspoons and Factory Bar and Kitchen offer a varied menu and drinks.
+If you’d like a coffee and a croissant, pick from Costa, Caffé Nero and Pret a Manger.

 Once you’ve eaten, why not browse the shops?
-We’ve got great deals at World Duty Free, as well as all the latest fashion at Kurt Geiger, and all your travel essentials at Boot.
+There's great liquor and cosmetic deals at World Duty Free and Boots for all your travel essentials.
 All organised?
 Grab a magazine and a bag of sweets for the plane from WHSmith and relax in one of our spacious seating areas.

 Arriving at Chania Airport